top of page

 When looking at the overall patterns of brain functioning across the different conditions, the ones that appear most similar are:

-1. Psychopathy and Sociopathy: These two disorders show the most overlap in terms of brain regions involved.
-Both exhibit underactivity in the prefrontal cortex, amygdala, anterior cingulate cortex, and insula, which contributes to their shared characteristics of poor impulse control, lack of empathy, and disregard for the wellbeing of others.
+1. Psychopathy and Sociopathy: Both exhibit underactivity in the prefrontal cortex, amygdala, anterior cingulate cortex, and insula, which contributes to their shared characteristics of poor impulse control, lack of empathy, and disregard for the wellbeing of others.

-3. Narcissistic Personality Disorder and Asperger's Syndrome: While the underlying mechanisms are different, narcissism and Asperger's share some commonalities in brain regions involved.
-Both exhibit underactivity in the anterior cingulate cortex and insula, which can lead to deficits in empathy and perspective-taking.
+3. Narcissistic Personality Disorder and Asperger's Syndrome: Both exhibit underactivity in the anterior cingulate cortex and insula, which can lead to deficits in empathy and perspective-taking.
 Additionally, both conditions show prefrontal cortex abnormalities, though in opposite directions (overactivity in narcissists and underactivity in Asperger's).

 The comparison table below highlights the patterns of brain functioning observed in these personality disorders.